What is Contract Costing?

 Q4.
 In contract costing, how do indirect expenses work?

 Answer -In contract costing, indirect expenses refer to the costs that cannot be directly traced to a specific contract but are still necessary for the completion of the project.
-These expenses are also known as overhead costs and include indirect costs such as office expenses, rent, insurance, and other general and administrative expenses.
+These expenses are also known as overhead and include indirect costs such as office expenses, rent, insurance, and other general and administrative expenses.

 Q5.
 Which costing is a variant of job costing?